mochtod/terraform-vsphere-vm/CHR-REGISTRATION.md

 - Verify CHR API server URL is correct
 - Check if the host group name exists in CHR
 - Ensure the API endpoint is accessible from the VM

+### SSL Certificate Issues
+- The configuration uses `--insecure` flag to bypass self-signed certificate verification
+- If you need proper SSL verification, add your CA certificate to the VM template
+- For production environments, consider using proper SSL certificates

 ## Example Complete Configuration